 Research here is broken up into several categories.
 Center top is a listing of the few general books written on our university history, with links to help you get access to them.
 Below that are three categories of research: campus life, departmental or organizational histories, and building histories.
 In each case, we'll try to provide links to some basic, easily accessible resources, followed by information on more in-depth research.

-If you need a very basic introduction to our University History, we advise you to start with the three books published circa 1989/1990 for the University centennial:
+If you need a very basic introduction to our University's history, we advise you to start with the three books published circa 1989/1990 for the University centennial:

-Two other books cover the earliest days of campus history, though both focus more on the administrative/academic side:
+A few other books cover campus history, though they tend to focus more on the administrative/academic side:

 If you’re looking at campus life, a number of publications from those periods can be very useful, and we’ve been working on digitizing many of these.
 The best are:

 The PowWow / Washington State Review / Hilltopics / Washington State Magazine.
 These publications are all aimed at keeping alumni and other off-campus WSU friends up to date on campus events, so they’re a great resource on significant campus events and people.
-These can be found physically in the regular stacks, physically in MASC (call numbers WSU 25, 147, 174-175), and online (1914-2000 and 2001-present).
+These can be found physically in the regular stacks (call number LD5731.W58 P6), physically in MASC (call numbers WSU 25, 147, 174-175), and online (1914-2000 and 2001-present).

-Regional newspapers can also be invaluable resources; digital historic papers include the Pullman Herald, the Pullman Tribune, the Spokane Chronicle, the Spokane Spokesman-Review, and the Moscow-Pullman Daily News.
+Regional newspapers can also be invaluable resources; digital historic papers include the Pullman Herald, the Pullman Tribune, the Moscow-Pullman Daily News, and the Spokane Spokesman-Review and Spokane Chronicle (the latter two are now only searchable through commercial pay services).
 If issues or years you need are missing online, please check the WSU Libraries' catalog for microfilm holdings.

-City of Pullman and the Palouse Digital Photographs Collection.
-If you're looking for imagery, this collection of online photographs includes about 2,000 images, about 3/4 of which come from campus.
+Pullman, WSU, and the Palouse Digital Photographs Collection.
+If you're looking for imagery, this collection of online photographs includes about 2,500 images, about 3/4 of which come from campus.
 Be aware that this is a small percentage of the 2,000,000 photographs physically held in the MASC - if you don't see what you need there, please do contact the MASC.

 The MASC collects and maintains numerous collections of papers, documents, and photographs from individuals, departments, and organizations which are generally much more specific, and also much harder to identify.
 For help searching for MASC materials please visit the MASC's Access to Materials page or contact MASC at 509-335-6691 / email@example.com.